YingjieFan/StayAwake/README.md

 # StayAwake
-An app to keep your device screen awake.
+An Android app to keep your device screen awake.

 The app use a toggle button to activate / stop the stay-awake mode.
 When it's on, the device screen will not auto dim / turn off.